frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

 Note that details on Cross Targeting are still being finalized, so this may change.

 ####IncludeSymbols
 If msbuild /t:pack /p:IncludeSymbols=true , then the corresponding pdb files are copied along with .dll/.exe/.winmd/.xml .
+Note that setting IncludeSymbols= true creates a regular package AND a symbols package.

+####IncludeSource
-Also, all files of type = Compile are copied over to src\\\<ProjectName>\ preserving the relative path directory structure in the resulting nupkg.
+All files of type = Compile are copied over to src\\\<ProjectName>\ preserving the relative path directory structure in the resulting nupkg.
 The same also happens for any ProjectReference which has \<TreatAsPackageReference> set to false.

 If a file of type = Compile, is outside the project folder, then it is just added to src\\\<ProjectName>\\.

-Note that setting IncludeSymbols= true creates a regular package AND a symbols package.
+This should be used in conjunction with IncludeSymbols to have any effect.

 ####IsTool
 If msbuild /t:pack /p:IsTool=true, all output files, as specified in the Output Assemblies scenario, are copied to the tools folder instead of the lib folder.